Resplendent-Keklak/INS-p-ECT/README.md

 Began 2023:02:02 UTC by E. Keklak.

 ## About
 An upcoming arthropod identification service made for a school project.
-The service will be a PC- and mobile-access website that sources information from a database to help clients more easily identify an arthropod they find based on its appearance, behaviors, and sounds <i>and</i> gives them an option to publicly upload video/audio of an arthropod to permit an AI to try to identify it for the client.
+The service will be a PC- and mobile-access website that sources information from a database to help clients more easily identify an arthropod they find based on its appearance, behaviors, and sounds <i>and</i> gives them an option to publicly upload visuals of an arthropod to permit an AI to try to identify it for the client.
 ### Built with
 * **[Node.js](https://nodejs.org/en/)**
 * **[D3.js](https://d3js.org)**